radanpro/AI-proctoreye/README.md

 - **Exam Seat Verification**: Confirms that the student is seated in the correct location.
 - **Behavior Monitoring**: Analyzes student behavior during the exam to detect cheating attempts.
 - **Progressive Steps**: The project is structured in steps, where each step builds on the previous one to gradually enhance the system's capabilities.
+- **Student Registration**: New feature to register students via a user-friendly frontend, uploading their image and details to the backend for processing.
+- **Real-time Error Reporting**: The API now returns specific error messages, such as "No face detected in the image," which are displayed in the frontend for better user feedback.

 ## Project Structure

 The project is divided into two main parts:

 1. **Real Project** (Python-based API):

    - Contains the core functionality of student identity verification and behavior monitoring.
    - Developed using Python and organized into steps for incremental development.

-2. **Mock Project** (Frontend with Virtual Database):
+2. **Frontend Project** (React-based UI):
-    - Contains a mock frontend with virtual data for testing and experimenting during development.
+   - A user interface for registering students, displaying their information, and handling image uploads.
+   - Integrated with the API to facilitate seamless communication between frontend and backend.

 ### Directory Structure